orbitrs/docs/api/orbit-kit-components.md

-# `orbitkit::components` API Reference
+# `orbit::kit::components` API Reference

-This document provides a comprehensive reference for the component library included in the OrbitKit package.
+This document provides a comprehensive reference for the component library included in the Orbit framework.

 ## Overview

-`orbitkit::components` is a collection of pre-built, reusable UI components designed to accelerate application development with the Orbit Framework.
+`orbit::kit::components` is a collection of pre-built, reusable UI components designed to accelerate application development with the Orbit Framework.
 These components follow accessibility best practices, support theming, and work across all Orbit-supported platforms.

 ## Core Components